LCD Tunnel Vision

 Yes and no. The most common method people use to fix these panels is to bake them in an oven at 100 degrees celsius for a few hours.
 The idea here is to boil out any moisture, while not being hot enough to cause damage to the LCD's polarizer film or other components.
 Proponents of the defective seal theory theorize that the baking instead "reflows" the adhesive.
 I could honestly believe either, and we honestly don't know for sure which is fixing it.
 What we do know though is that baking below 100 degrees doesn't work well, and baking over can cause damage.

 This fix has shown good results in the short to medium term on some displays.
-We can't call it a cure though for two reasons.
+We can't call it a cure though for a few reasons:

 1. It doesn't work very well on severe cases.
-People with severe tunnel vision have seen improvement with this method, but were still left with bad tunnelling afterwards, or tunnelling to some degree.
+People with severe tunnel vision have seen improvement with this method, but were still left with bad tunneling afterwards, or tunneling to some degree.
 This method seems to work best on light to moderate cases.

 2. It has a chance of causing damage, even if you do everything correctly.
 People with severe cases have attempted repeated baking sessions to attempt to further improve their displays.
 This has shown further improvement, however some have been left with large patches of damaged/bad pixels as a result, and others have experienced minor polarizer damage.
 This was after multiple sessions of several hours each (even up to 8 in some cases).
 The pixel damage appeared to improve with time, as the liquid crystal self-healed, however this is still concerning.
 Overall, damage seems to be most likely if your LCD has a severe case and you use repeated long sessions to attempt to solve it.